JuliaCI/PkgTemplates.jl/docs/src/developer.md

 ```
 - extract values from keyword arguments
 - create a Template from the values
+- for each plugin:
-- validate each plugin against the constructed Template
+  - validate plugin against the template
 ```

 The plugin validation step uses the [`validate`](@ref) function.